ClinPsyD Doctorate in Clinical Psychology / Entry requirements

 We find it particularly helpful when applicants organise their application form so it is clear how much experience they have had of assessment, formulation, intervention, service development and research.
 We also find forms much easier to assess where there is clear spacing between paragraphs and separate sub-headings for different types of experience.

 Many of our successful applicants have been assistant clinical psychologists, clinical research assistants, Psychological Wellbeing Practitioners, High Intensity Therapists or other mental health workers, although this is not essential if you can demonstrate that your experience meets our criterion of clinically relevant.
-Experience as a support worker alone is not considered sufficient unless formal application of psychological knowledge and principles were central to the role (if so, this should be made explicit in the 'Main duties' section of the 'Description of Post' part of the application form).
+Experience as a support worker alone is not considered sufficient unless formal application of psychological knowledge and principles were central to the role (this should be made explicit in the 'Main duties' section of the 'Description of Post' ).

 Professional entry qualification